Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Introduction

 \section{Introduction}

 In recent years, spectroscopy of atoms and molecules embedded into noble gas cryogenic crystals has developed significantly, as it plays a key role for high precision measurements within the matrix isolation technique (MIT).
-MIT enables the confinement of highly reactive species (dopants) within an inert, low‑temperature host \cite{DUBEY2018317}, to investigate their characteristics and behavior while interrogating them at a fixed point in space and simultaneously achieving a high density of dopants in the crystal \cite{Weinstein2005}. \\ Other techniques to investigate atoms or molecules include slowing a production beam \cite{Patterson2007} or trapping them through Magneto Optical Traps (MOTs) \cite{Raab1987}.
+MIT enables the confinement of highly reactive species (dopants) within an inert, low‑temperature host \cite{DUBEY2018317}, to investigate their characteristics and behavior while interrogating them at a fixed point in space and simultaneously achieving a high density of dopants in the crystal \cite{PhysRevLett.125.043601}. \\ Other techniques to investigate atoms or molecules include slowing a production beam \cite{Patterson2007} or trapping them through Magneto Optical Traps (MOTs) \cite{Raab1987}.
 These methods enable in-gas investigation of the species, at the cost of the number of molecules.
 However, for fundamental physics research, having a large number of atoms or molecules enhances the sensitivity of the measurements \cite{Safronova2018}.
-Therefore, in this study, we discuss the production of an inert cryogenic environment with a high density of dopants and investigate them through spectroscopic measurements. \\ The investigation method used is Laser Induced Fluorescence (LIF) as it allows for high signal to noise ratio and good sensitivity for atomic or molecular spectroscopy \cite{Kinsey1977}. \\ Neutral barium (Ba) has a favorable electronic structure to be observed in noble gas matrices \cite{Callear1973, Trenary1973}, and has been recently characterized in matrices such as Ar, Kr and Xe using LIF spectroscopy, revealing multiple occupancy sites and Jahn-Teller splitting \cite{McCaffrey, McCaffrey_BaSr_inRGmatrices}.
+Therefore, in this study, we discuss the production of an inert cryogenic environment with a high density of barium (Ba) atoms as dopants to investigate them through spectroscopic measurements as a testbench for future studies of more complex molecules such as barium monofluoride (BaF). \\ The investigation method used is Laser Induced Fluorescence (LIF) as it allows for high signal to noise ratio and good sensitivity for atomic or molecular spectroscopy \cite{Kinsey1977}. \\ Neutral barium has a favorable electronic structure to be observed in noble gas matrices \cite{Callear1973, Trenary1973}, and has been recently characterized in matrices such as Ar, Kr and Xe using LIF spectroscopy, revealing multiple occupancy sites and Jahn-Teller splitting \cite{McCaffrey, McCaffrey_BaSr_inRGmatrices}.
 Further studies in solid helium have also provide new insights on how barium, under very low perturbation conditions, shows a very long lifetime of atomic metastable states of the orders of seconds \cite{Weis_BaHelium}.